RESPONSIBLE, MINDFUL, ECO-FRIENDLY FABRICS FOR THE MODERN MAKER

 WHAT MAKES A FABRIC 'SUSTAINABLE'?

-At A KIND CLOTH, we realise it is incredibly difficult to determine what makes a fabric 'sustainable'.
-We know there is no such thing as a 'perfect' fabric, so how do we determine what makes one fabric more sustainable than another?
+At A KIND CLOTH, we know there is no such thing as a 'perfect' fabric, so how do we determine what makes one fabric more sustainable than another?

 ORGANIC COTTON